JamieHogg-depo/gscm/README.md

 # Generalised Shared Component Model

 This repository contains the code and modelled results described in the manuscript "Creating area level indices of behaviours impacting cancer in Australia with a Bayesian generalised shared component model" by James Hogg, Susanna Cramb, Jessica Cameron, Peter Baade and Kerrie Mengersen.
+Preprint available on [arXiv](https://arxiv.org/abs/2403.00319).

 ### Input features